 - In a microwave, melt butter and chocolate; stir until smooth; Cool for 10 minutes.
 In a large bowl, beat egg, brown sugar, vanilla and salt until blended.
 Stir in chocolate mixture.
 Gradually add flour until well blended.

 - Line an 8-in. square baking pan with foil; grease the foil.
 Spread batter evenly into pan (batter will be thin).
-Bake at 350° for 15 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° until a toothpick inserted in center comes out clean, about 15 minutes.
 Cool completely on a wire rack.
-Cover and chill until firm.
+Cover; chill until firm.

-- Using a 3-1/2-in. x 3-1/2-in. heart pattern or cookie cutter, mark four hearts on surface of brownies; cut with a knife.
-Spread ice cream on two hearts; top each with a second heart.
-Wrap in plastic wrap; freeze in a single layer overnight.
+- Using a 3-1/2x3-1/2-in. heart pattern or cookie cutter, mark 4 hearts on surface of brownies; cut with a knife.
+Spread ice cream on 2 hearts; top each with a second heart.
+Wrap and freeze in a single layer overnight.

-- For chocolate sauce, in a small saucepan, combine the water, cocoa and sugar; bring to a boil over medium heat, stirring constantly.
-Reduce heat; simmer for 2-3 minutes or until thickened.
-Remove from the heat; stir in butter until melted.
+- For chocolate sauce, in a small saucepan, combine water, cocoa and sugar; bring to a boil over medium heat, stirring constantly.
+Reduce heat; simmer until thickened, for 2-3 minutes.
+Remove from heat; stir in butter until melted.

-Originally published as Sweetheart Brownie Sundae in Reminisce Extra February 1999, p47
+Originally published as Sweetheart Brownie Sundae in Reminisce Extra February 1999